Maarten-Schoolmeesters/EF-Tracker/README.md

 # EF Tracker (first workshop mock-up)

-A first architecture mock-up of the EF Tracker tool described in the requirements deck, built for free design-workshop demos.
+A first architecture mock-up of an EF Tracker tool built for free design-workshop demos.

 **No real company data is used anywhere in this repo.** All reference data here is entirely invented (fictional pharma-style materials, suppliers, products) - see `data-generation/generate_data.py`.